Anic10/BSInception/README.md

 5) Jenkins
 6) BrowserStack Live & Automate
 ## How to run?
+Clone the repo
-1) Enter your userName and AccessKey in conf/parallel.conf.js file
+1) Enter your userName and AccessKey in conf/parallel.conf.js or conf/single.conf.js file
-2) Run testng.xml
+2) Run parallel.testng.xml / single.testng.xml
 3) See the results on Browserstack Automate page.
 4) You can run it via command prompt using
 4.1) mvn compile

-4.2) mvn test -P parallel
+4.2) mvn test -P parallel or mvn test -P single

 5) You can also create a freestyle job in jenkins, Set JAVA_HOME,M2_HOME,install Browserstack and enter its credentials.
 6) In Build section of Jenkin Go to Build-> Add build step -> Select Invoke Top level maven targets -> select maven version -> enter goal as test